 - When cooking layered dishes with root vegetables, such as potatoes, onions, carrots, turnips, and rutabagas, place them on the bottom of the cooker.
 Add meat or other vegetables next and the liquids last.

-- And be sure to cut or slice vegetables uniformly so they will cook evenly.
+- Be sure to cut or slice vegetables uniformly so they will cook evenly.
 Cut most vegetables into bite-size pieces unless otherwise instructed.

 - When cooking peeled potatoes, cover with cooking liquid to prevent darkening (unless otherwise instructed).
 This isn't necessary if potatoes are part of a stew or layered under a pot roast.
 Frozen hash browns should be thawed before cooking.

-- Tender vegetables, such as peas, broccoli, and cauliflower should be added during the last 30 minutes to 1 hour.
+- Tender vegetables, such as peas, broccoli, and cauliflower should be added during the last 30 minutes to 1 hour of cooking.
+If they cook for too long, they will turn into mush.

 - Frozen vegetables generally take less cooking time, but since they can significantly decrease the temperature of the slow cooker contents, they should be thawed first.
-Add thawed frozen vegetables to dishes the last 15 to 30 minutes.
+Add thawed frozen vegetables to dishes during the last 15 to 30 minutes of cooking.

 Crock Pot Vegetable and Side Dish Recipes